About Greenhouse Development Rights

 The Greenhouse Development Rights framework was developed by Paul Baer and Tom Athanasiou of EcoEquity and Sivan Kartha and Eric Kemp-Benedict of the Stockholm Environment Institute.
 Collectively, they are “the GDRs authors’ group,” and they can be reached at gdrs@ecoequity.org.

-Most of the programming on the Climate Equity Scorecards and Greenhouse Development Rights Calculator was also done by Eric, with the assistance of Douglas Wang.
-Tyler Kemp-Benedict did most of the user-interface design and implementation.
+Most of the programming on the Pledge Scorecard and the Equity Reference Calculator was also done by Eric, with some assistance from Douglas Wang.
+Tyler Kemp-Benedict did most of the user-interface design and construction.

 Continued funding for the Greenhouse Development Rights project has been provided by the Stockholm Environment Institute, the Rockefeller Brothers Fund and Christian Aid.
-Major funding for Climate Equity Scorecards was provided by the Minor Foundation for Major Challenges.
+Major funding for Pledge Scorecard was provided by the Minor Foundation for Major Challenges.

 We’d also like to thank Kirk Smith, who as far as we can tell invented the Responsibility and Capacity Index, or at least the general approach that it embodies.
 (We thought that we had done so, but in fact Kirk beat us by over a decade!)
 See Kirk R. Smith, Joel Swisher, and Dilip R. Ahuja, ”Who pays (to solve the problem and how much)?,” in Peter Hayes and Kirk Smith (eds.), The global greenhouse regime: Who pays?, United Nations University Press/Earthscan, London, 1993.